 Grassroots music venues are not eligible for business rate relief under the Government’s retail discount scheme.
 The guidance to local authorities says that music venues “are not similar in nature” to pubs and clubs.

 UK Music has campaigned to establish a change to the guidance to ensure grassroots music venues are eligible for business rate relief in the same way as pubs and clubs.
 This modest change would cost just over £1 million over a two-year period, benefiting 124 venues in the process.
-The Government must act to help safeguard our venues.

 What have we done?